Skip to content

 • Specification({...}) — overrides the JSON Schema fragment when the inferred schema is insufficient.

-• Validator(callable) — applies additional validation logic after type checking succeeds.
+• Validator(callable) — applies additional validation or coercion logic before the base attribute validation runs.

 Structured Metadata with Meta

 Use the Meta container when you need immutable, JSON-compatible metadata on either a field itself or on the annotations that describe it.
-Meta instances validate every value, expose convenience accessors (such as .kind, .tags, .has_tags(...), .with_identifier(...)), and are exported directly from haiway.
+Prefer Meta.of(...), Meta.from_mapping(...), or Meta.from_json(...) when constructing metadata: those entry points validate values, convert sequences to tuples, and convert nested mappings to immutable Map instances.
+Meta also exposes convenience accessors such as .kind, .tags, .has_tags(...), and .with_identifier(...).

 from typing import Annotated